 Ana grew up with circus all around, there is a clown in the family, and she’s seen Ashton’s circus more times than can be remembered!
 There has always been an inherent draw towards the air, the flying trapeze holding special appeal.
 From the conception of The Circus Studio, Ana has been a main driving force, running the program for the first 3 years and continuing as one of the core trainers.
 Today Ana also teaches at Circus Arts Tasmania and is a roving stilt performer around the state.
 You can also sometimes catch her performing aerial, if you’re lucky.

 Ana is constantly on the look out for fun new things to add to the program, bungee systems… crazy aerial apparatus… she’s even tried putting her chickens on a trapeze, and yes, they can do it!

 Since 1999 Robin has been a freelance performer, touring dance/circus-in-education shows and variety acts to all states, and at events including the Taste of Tasmania, Penny-farthing Festivale, Launceston Festivale, Tasmanian Circus Festival.
 Robin also runs the Quirky Little Show, which regularly offers a stage to international and local performers in a cosy Tasmanian venue.
 From 2001-11 she directed Gotta Dance Studio in Kingston.

 Robin appears here at The Circus Studio, as well as Diamond Dance Studio, Barefeet Dance, with Creature Tales as acrobat on Spirit Of Tasmania, at Island Care.
-She became Senior Trainer for Slipstream Circus in 2011 and specialises in aerial arts, acro-balance, hoop, dance, directing, choreographing and rigging.
+She was a Senior Trainer for Slipstream Circus and specialises in aerial arts, acro-balance, hoop, dance, directing, choreographing and rigging.